kermitt2/delft/doc/sequence_labeling.md

 all (micro avg.)
 0.8939    0.8864    0.8901     11257
 ```

-For ten model training with average, worst and best model with ELMo embeddings, use:

-> python3 nerTagger.py --dataset-type conll2012 --use-ELMo --fold-count 10 train_eval

 ##### French model (based on Le Monde corpus)

 Note that Le Monde corpus is subject to copyrights and is limited to research usage only, it is usually referred to as "corpus FTB".
 The corpus file `ftb6_ALL.EN.docs.relinked.xml` must be located under `delft/data/sequenceLabelling/leMonde/`.
 This is the default French model, so it will be used by simply indicating the language as parameter: `--lang fr`, but you can also indicate explicitly the dataset with `--dataset-type ftb`.
 Default static embeddings for French language models are `wiki.fr`, which can be changed with parameter `--embedding`.